 This study specifically showed the potential for fruit and vegetable juices to improve cardiovascular health due to the increase amount of antioxidants.
 The scientific evidence seems to show that consuming juice can be helpful to prevent heart disease.

 The potential for easy and fast weight loss is a common sales point for juice cleanses.
-A juice cleanse won’t make you drop twenty pounds in one week (not that you’d want to anyway!) but many report weight loss as a benefit of juice cleansing.
+A juice cleanse won’t necessarily make you drop a lot of weight in one week (not that you’d want to anyway!) but many report weight loss as a benefit of juice cleansing.

 The weight loss from juicing likely comes from a restriction in calories and loss of water.
 Or, weight loss during a juice cleanse may from the loss of “inflammation weight.”